The corporation tax regime is regulated in the Corporate Income Tax Act.

 - Tax Remittance

-Any taxable person shall remit the corporation tax for the relevant year on or before the 31st day of March of the succeeding year after deduction of the tax prepayments remitted for the relevant year.
+Any taxable person shall remit the corporation tax for the relevant year in the period between 01 March and 30 June of the following year after deduction of the tax prepayments remitted for the relevant year.

 Reduction, retention and exemption from levy of corporation tax